Edward Alsworth Ross: Nebraska, Wisconsin, and later life

 Ross left for the University of Nebraska, where he taught until 1905.
-In 1906, he moved to the University of Wisconsin–Madison, where he became Professor of Sociology, and eventually chairman of the department.
+In 1906, he joined the University of Wisconsin, where he became Professor of Sociology, and eventually chair of the department.
 He retired in 1937.

 His understanding of Americanization and assimilation bore a striking resemblance to that of another Wisconsin professor, Frederick Jackson Turner.
 Like Turner, Ross believed that American identity was forged in the crucible of the wilderness.
 The 1890 census's proclamation that the frontier had disappeared, then, posed a significant threat to America's ability to assimilate the mass of immigrants who were arriving from southern and eastern Europe.
 In 1897, just four years after Turner had presented his frontier thesis to the American Historical Association, Ross, then at Stanford, argued that the loss of the frontier destroyed the machinery of the melting pot process.

-In 1913, the State of Wisconsin passed its first sterilization law.
-Ross, who lived in Wisconsin at the time, was a reserved proponent of sterilization and indicated his support for the measure.
+In 1913, Wisconsin passed its first sterilization law.
+Ross, who lived in the state at the time, was a reserved proponent of sterilization and indicated his support for the measure.
 He qualified his support by contrasting it with the greater harm of hanging a man and advocated its initial use "only to extreme cases, where the commitments and the record pile up an overwhelming case."
 Involuntary sterilization remained legal in Wisconsin until July 1978.

 Ross visited Russia after the Bolshevik Revolution in 1917.
 He endorsed the revolution even as he acknowledged its bloody origins.
-He was subsequently a leading advocate of US recognition of the Soviet Union.
+He was subsequently a leading advocate of U.S. recognition of the Soviet Union.
 He later served on the Dewey Commission, which cleared Leon Trotsky of the charges made against him by the Soviet government during the Moscow Trials.

 From 1900 to the 1920s, Ross supported the alcohol Prohibition movement as well as continuing to support eugenics and immigration restriction.
 By 1930, he had moved away from those views, however.

 In the 1930s, he was a supporter of the New Deal programs of President Franklin Roosevelt.
-In 1940, he became chairman of the national committee of the American Civil Liberties Union, serving until 1950.
+In 1940, he became chair of the national committee of the American Civil Liberties Union, serving until 1950.